-- 60. An employee authorised by virtue of section 69, or the Tribunal, as the case may be, may in respect of an application contemplated in section 15(2)- - (a) approve, in whole or in part, or refuse that application; - (b) upon the approval of that application, impose conditions in terms of section 66; - (c) conduct any necessary inspection to assess an application in terms of section 59; - (d) in the case of the Tribunal, appoint a technical adviser to advise or assist in the performance of the Tribunal's functions in terms of this By-law.
+- 60. An employee authorised by virtue of section 69(1), or the Tribunal by virtue of section 69(2), as the case may be, may in respect of an application contemplated in section 15(2)- - (a) approve, in whole or in part, or refuse that application; - (b) upon the approval of that application, impose conditions in terms of section 66; - (c) conduct any necessary inspection to assess an application in terms of section 59; - (d) in the case of the Tribunal, appoint a technical adviser to advise or assist in the performance of the Tribunal's functions in terms of this By-law.